International Association for People-Environment Studies (IAPS) Conference 2026

 Eleanor Ratcliffe and Birgitta Gatersleben

 IAPS conferences happen every two years and are major international, interdisciplinary meeting places for people-environment researchers.
 This is a key opportunity to share cutting-edge research on transactions between people and their physical surroundings, and gain new knowledge about theories, evidence, applications, and methods in this area.
-We are honoured to be joined by internationally recognised keynote speakers, individually and in a discussion panel format.
+We were honoured to be joined by internationally recognised keynote speakers, individually and in a discussion panel format.

 Keynote speakers